Let me tell you a store on how we came about doing our very first via ferrata, in Telluride of all places.

 So now here was my chance!
 I checked the weather forecast for Telluride, Colorado.
 Cloudy.
 But at least there was no rain in the forecast.

 I felt like it was meant to be.
 One of the joys of being in an open ended roadtrip is that when a destination calls out, there’s nothing that prevents us from answering it.
 I declared our next destination to Jack.
-We’re going to Telluride and we’re going to do this via Ferrata.
+We’re going south and we’re going to do this Telluride via Ferrata.

 The starting point of the via ferrata can be seen from outside Telluride.
 There’s a switchbacky road climbing the far mountain side that forms the box canyon that Telluride is in, left of the 365 foot Bridal Veil Fall.